ostoc/ostoc.github.io/src/pages/stories/party.md

 Dear friends,

-Summer is coming!!! 🌞 To kick off the party season in Berlin, we are iniviting you to our birthday lake rave party.
+Summer is coming!!! 🌞 To kick off the party season in Berlin, we are iniviting you to our birthday lake party/rave. 🪩

 *General information*